-Barren majestic mountains reach out to the sky entwined with prayer flags fluttering in distant monasteries; blue skies, grey snaking roads, brown rivers and silver snow-clad peaks in the distance; pink butter tea, colorful robes, music and friendly smiles.
-Welcome to Ladakh!
+Welcome to Ladakh, India!
+Barren majestic mountains reach out to the sky entwined with prayer flags fluttering in distant monasteries; blue skies, gray snaking roads, brown rivers and silver snow-clad peaks in the distance; pink butter tea, colorful robes, music and friendly smiles.
 The magic of the Himalayas lifts your spirit and weaves it with the mystery of timeless traditions and natural wonders.
 The mountainous deserts, situated at altitudes ranging from 9,000ft to 25,000ft, have the Karakoram ranges as their northern sentinel and the Himalayas on the south.
 Together with the mountain kings, the Zanskar and the Indus rivers have painstakingly shaped the topography of Ladakh over centuries.

 Windswept deserts, mammoth mountains, powerful rivers – Ladakh is the story of everyday struggles of its people in uninhabitable environs.
 It is the tale of faith fluttering like prayer flags against azure skies and the carefree beats of the drums in monasteries dotting the countryside.
 It is a triumph of resilience of human nature exhibited through vibrant songs and dances, mask festivals and above all, a naturally cheerful disposition.